mr7495/image-classification-spatial/README.md

 The paper aims to fix the spatial resolution loss problem caused by Global Average Pooling layers.
 The final introduced architecture is called Wise-SrNet, which enables the model to create the classification array from the feature map without losing data and also keeping almost the same computational cost.

+Three image classification benchmarks were studied in this paper:</br>
+1-A selected portion of the ImageNet dataset, including 70 classes </br>
+2-Intel Image Classification Challenge</br>
+3-MIT Indoors Scenes